 Intestacy: What Happens If There’s No Will?

 If the deceased co-owner did not leave a will, their share of the property will be distributed according to intestacy laws.
-These laws vary slightly between Australian states and territories, but they generally prioritise close family members, such as spouses, children, and parents, in determining who will inherit the estate.
+These laws vary slightly between Australian states and territories, but they generally priorities close family members, such as spouses, children, and parents, in determining who will inherit the estate.

 For property owned as tenants in common, the surviving co-owner may end up sharing ownership with the deceased’s family members.
 This can complicate matters, especially if the new owners are not in agreement about how to manage or dispose of the property.